 - Gross to net pay analyse the difference between the two totals each month.
-The difference would be expected to relate to deductions for tax, pension (etc), starters and leavers, changes to hours and changes to pay (etc). - Analyse the month-to-month gross pay movement.
+The difference expected to relate to deductions for tax, pension (etc), starters and leavers, changes to hours and changes to pay (etc). - Analyse the month-to-month gross pay movement.
 The difference would be expected to relate to starters and leavers and changes in hours and pay. - Verification of staff on payroll.
 A cross-check to independent HR data to ensure that the payroll does not include any "ghost employees" and that all starters are genuinely employed.

 Staff must be paid monthly in arrears and the money arrive in their bank accounts no later than the last day of the month, or earlier if their contract of employment states an earlier date.

-Payslips must be provided to all staff, detailing their salary for that month.
-Staff can raise any questions or concerns about their pay with their line manager, the FSSM or the AD/CD/RD.
+Payslips must be provided to all staff detailing their pay elements for that month.
+Staff based in Africa should access their payslips through the Employee Self Service ("ESS") portal.